 If you’ve been around the cryptocurrency block, you have probably gained an interest in crypto-assets beyond the ever-growing bitcoin.
 Ethereum, although still a new kid on the block, is a quickly-growing currency that is often said in the same breath as bitcoin.
 If you have decided to plunge into the world of altcoins, ether is a great currency to start with, and there is quite a bit of software support for this new cryptocurrency.
 Of course, that means you’ll need a wallet.
+We have put together a list of the best ethereum wallets for you.

 - Which other currencies will you be investing in or trading?